naumenko-sa/bioscripts/README.md

 # RNA-seq

-* rnaseq.star.sh - 2pass on the fly STAR alignment for a single sample
+* [rnaseq.star.sh](../master/rnaseq.star.sh) - 2pass on the fly STAR alignment for a single sample.
+Two passes are recommended to enhance alignment and calculation of counts for novel splice junctions
+(1st pass discovers junctions, 2nd pass makes an alignment).
 * [rnaseq.feature_counts.sh](../master/rnaseq.feature_counts.sh) [file.bam] calculates features (reads) for RPKM calculation in R, outputs length of the genes.
 TPMs are generally better
 (http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/), because you can compare expression values across samples, and they are calculated by default in bcbio rnaseq pipeline, but [GTEX](http://www.gtexportal.org) values unlike [Protein Atlas](http://www.proteinatlas.org/) values are in RPKMs, and still many people think in terms of RPKMs.
 GTEX has much more samples than HPA.
+* [rnaseq.load_rpkm_counts.R](../master/rnaseq.load_rpkm_counts.R) calculates RPKM counts from feature_counts output.

 ### Differential expression